OctopusDeploy/blog/blog/2022-q1/githubactions-running-endtoend-tests/index.md

 ![Artifacts](github-actions-artifacts.png "width=500")

-Not all testing platforms provide a GitHub action, in which case you can execute steps against a standard Docker image, which is demonstrated in the the next section.
+Not all testing platforms provide a GitHub action, in which case you can execute steps against a standard Docker image.
+This is demonstrated in the next section.

 ## Running API tests with Newman